Bicycle Repair Guide

-How To Adjust Cantilever Brakes
+How to Adjust Cantilever Brakes

 Adjust brake levers, re-surface pads, set cable tension and center cantilever style brakes.